SamuelSung1998/dotfiles/README.md

 # dotfiles
-Samuel's dotfiles for GNU/Linux desktop setups
+Samuel's dotfiles for GNU/Linux desktop setups.
+For personal reference only.